Paul Hemphill: Author

 The Good Old Boys (1974) was the first collection of his newspaper pieces, featuring items about country singers, baseball players and other assorted characters.
 His 1973 novel about a minor league baseball team, Long Gone, was adapted as a 1987 movie on HBO starring Virginia Madsen and William L. Petersen.
 Other novels included 1985's The Sixkiller Chronicles and his 1989 work King of the Road.

 Though Hemphill had deeply respected his truck-driving father in his youth, he later began to despise him for his unchecked racism.
 His relationship with his father became the basis for his 1993 book Leaving Birmingham: Notes of a Native Son.
 Later books included the 1996 The Heart of the Game about a player for the Durham Bulls and Wheels: A Season on NASCAR's Winston Cup Circuit published in 1997.
 His 2005 Hank Williams biography Lovesick Blues marked a return to country music and his final book, the 2008 A Tiger Walk Through History was the story of Auburn Tigers football.

 Hemphill served on the faculty at Emory University, Brenau University and the University of Georgia, where he taught writing.
+Hemphill was posthumously inducted into the University of Georgia, Georgia Writer's Hall of Fame in 2015, and the Atlanta Press Club Hall of Fame in 2021.

 Personal

-Hemphill died at age 73 on July 11, 2009 from throat cancer that had metastasized to his lungs.
+Hemphill died at age 73 on July 11, 2009, from throat cancer that had metastasized to his lungs.
 He was survived by his second wife, Susan Percy, as well as three children from his first marriage, a daughter from his second marriage and six grandchildren.